scrappyCoco/DataTableGenerator/README.md

 await targetConnection.CloseAsync();
 ```

 Keep in mind, that this model is basic and only for example.
-In real world we have deal with more complex objects.
+In real world we have to deal with more complex objects.

-As you can notice, there a lot boilerplate code.
+As you can notice, there are a lot of boilerplate code.
 I think, that there could be presented model, that will generate all this code:
 ```c#
 // Create partial class with mapping.
 // Source generator will produce read-only class PersonSqlMapping.Generated.cs